Menu

 Foundation governors: These are appointed by the church.

-All non-elected governor appointments are subject to the approval of the Trust Board.
+All non-elected school governor appointments are subject to the approval of the Trust Board.

-All governing body meeting dates and times are agreed in advance of the beginning of the school year.
-Agendas are sent out two weeks prior to each meeting in order for governors to adequately prepare.
+All governance meeting dates and times are agreed in advance of the beginning of the school year.
+Agendas are sent out two weeks prior to each meeting in order for governors and trustees to adequately prepare.

 Most schools hold their governing body meetings outside school hours, often early in the evening.
 Some schools have a mix of in person and online meetings, others hold all of their meetings in person at school.

-All governors have access to a comprehensive training and induction programme and will have opportunities to meet with senior leaders of the school and other governors following appointment.
+All governors and trustees have access to a comprehensive training and induction programme and will have opportunities to meet with senior leaders of the school/Trust and other governors and trustees following appointment.

 would you like to make a difference?